Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 Eunorau FAT-AWD 3.0

-$2,390 CADThis is the bike we hand to someone who says “I need to commute through a Canadian winter on two wheels.”
-It is the only dual motor eBike in this entire guide with a torque sensor — the sensor that reads how hard you push the pedals and delivers proportional power.
-Every other AWD bike here uses a cadence sensor (on/off).
-That torque sensor delivers 10–20% better range and dramatically smoother acceleration, especially on icy surfaces where sudden power bursts cause wheel spin.
-Step-thru frame, 180mm hydraulic brakes, EUNORAU GO app for motor customisation.
-At 36 kg, it is the second-lightest dual motor in this guide.
+This is the bike we hand to someone who says “I need to commute through a Canadian winter on two wheels.”
+It is the only two-wheel AWD in this guide with a torque sensor — the sensor that reads how hard you push and feeds power proportionally (the Meet One trike is the only other torque-sensor pick here).
+Every other AWD bike uses cadence (on/off).
+On ice, that proportional delivery is the difference between a smooth pull and a spun wheel.
+6061 aluminium hardtail frame, 180mm hydraulic brakes, EUNORAU GO app — and at 36 kg it is the lightest dual motor in the guide.
 See it in our winter guide.

-Honest limit: 110 Nm combined torque is the lowest in the guide — adequate for hills, but not the pick for sustained 12%+ grades with a heavy rider.
-720 Wh single battery is tight for winter.
-Budget for the second battery ($400+) to unlock the real potential — 1,440 Wh gives you an estimated 90+ km at 0°C.
+Honest limit: 110 Nm is the lowest torque in this guide — fine for most hills, not for sustained 12%+ grades with a heavy rider.
+The 720 Wh single battery is tight for winter; budget the second battery ($400+) for 1,440 Wh and an estimated 90+ km at 0°C.

 Every bike ships free across Canada with a warranty.